 [VIRTUAL] DREAMing Out Loud: Virtual Reading & Book Release

-PEN America is proud to present a reading with the rising stars from DREAMing Out Loud, our tuition-free workshop series for young undocumented writers in New York City.
+PEN America is proud to present this summer’s reading with the rising stars from DREAMing Out Loud, our tuition-free workshop series for young undocumented writers in New York City.

 Since the program’s founding in 2016, DREAMing Out Loud has served over 125 emerging writers.
 Our students are primarily first-generation immigrants who came to the United States as children.
 As rhetoric flies, politics grind, and heat increases along all our borders, the experiences of these writers—who have risked their lives to cross land and oceans into the United States—must be heard.

-We would love your help to make DREAMing Out Loud possible in 2021.
-To date, the program has primarily been funded by a time-limited grant that ends this year.
+Please help make DREAMing Out Loud possible in 2021 with a donation today.
+The time-limited grant that supported this program from 2018-2020 has ended.
 Public support is crucial for the program to continue offering workshops in 2021.

 - $10 – a free anthology for a student writer

 - $100 – lunch or dinner for students in one of our workshop sessions

 - $200 – an hour of workshop facilitation

 - $400 – a student stipend to offset costs of living while participating in the program

 Please contact Nicole Gervasio at [email protected] for any additional questions or concerns.